ankaAR/bestiario5e/_creatures/gynosphinx.md

 ***Magic Weapons.*** The sphinx's weapon attacks are magical.

-***Spellcasting.*** The sphinx is a 9th-level spellcaster.
+***Lanzamiento de conjuros.*** The sphinx is a 9th-level spellcaster.
 Its spellcasting ability is Intelligence (spell save DC 16, +8 to hit with spell attacks).
 It requires no material components to cast its spells.
 The sphinx has the following wizard spells prepared:

-* Cantrips (at will): mage hand, minor illusion, prestidigitation
+* Trucos (a voluntad): mage hand, minor illusion, prestidigitation

 * 1st level (4 slots): detect magic, identify, shield